workindia/Applozic-Android-SDK/README.md

 ### Overview

-Open source Chat and Messaging SDK that lets you add real time messaging in your mobile (android, iOS) applications and website.
+Open source Chat and Messaging SDK that lets you add real time chat and messaging in your mobile (android, iOS) applications and website.

 Signup at https://www.applozic.com to get the application key.